adityatee/firstProject/README.md

 # firstProject
 mySampleProject
-This will be my first UI project that I'm working on to build
+This will be my Test Automation Project that I'm working on to build